 Multiple regional efforts are currently underway to evaluate and improve the region's shoreline environment.
 The WRIA 7 nearshore environment is identified as a high priority for juvenile salmon and forage fish rearing habitat.
 The shoreline between Everett and Mukilteo is impounded by a 4.5-mile stretch of railroad that has disrupted natural beach and habitat-forming processes since the early 1800s.
 Snohomish County developed the Nearshore Beach Restoration Project to support the Snohomish River Basin Salmon Conservation Plan (Snohomish County 2018).
 In addition, the Puget Sound Partnership, the U.S. Army Corps of Engineers (the Corps), and the Washington Department of Fish and Wildlife (WDFW) are leading the Puget Sound Nearshore Ecosystem Restoration Program (PSNERP) to identify criteria to select and fund large-scale projects within Puget Sound.
-The umbrella effort for Snohomish County MRC.
+The umbrella effort for Snohomish County's nearshore has been undertaken by the Northwest Straits Commission - Snohomish County MRC.
 The MRC efforts parallel many of Mukilteo's efforts and have been valuable in determining habitat values in a boarder comparative context in WRIA 7 and 8.
 The multiple efforts to improve the shorelines in Puget Sound will also assist in both regulatory actions and enhancement/restoration projects.